President: Mohamed Beji Caid Essebsi

 Interim Prime Minister: Mehdi Jomaa

-Mr Jomaa's interim government of technocrats took over in January 2014 as part of a deal between the Islamist Ennahda party's governing coalition and opposition parties, to oversee preparations for parliamentary and presidential elections in the autumn.
+Mr Jomaa's interim government of technocrats took over in January 2014 as part of a deal between the Islamist Ennahda party's governing coalition and opposition parties, to oversee preparations for fresh parliamentary and presidential elections.